davidmason/spritesheet-tester/README.md

 ## Usage

 Open `index.html` and add an entity to the url, e.g. `index.html?entity=entities/blob.json`.
+The entity path should be relative to index.html.

 Entities are defined in `json` documents.